This page provides information about vehicle, driver, and document requirements to drive with Lyft in British Columbia.

 Refer to the image above for where to place your Lyft emblems.
 Make sure to remove the emblem when you are not in driver mode.

-Learn how to get your Class 4 licence and all about driving with Lyft at one of our education sessions around Vancouver and the Lower Mainland.
+Learn how to get your Class 4 license and all about driving with Lyft at one of our online education sessions.
+Morning and evening sessions are available.

 Be sure to follow these rules when giving rides in British Columbia, and keep an eye on your email for important updates from Lyft.